This post may contain affiliate links. Please read my disclaimer for more information.

 - The lack of oils on the surface might not give a thicker Crema.

-Stumptown is one of the oldest coffee roasters, known for their variety of tastes and flavors they offer in every cup!
+Stumptown is one of the oldest coffee roasters, known for its various tastes and flavors in every cup!

 Roaster Hair offers six different flavors; jam and toffee (for french Press), caramel and creamy, bitter-sweet chocolate and clove, candied and milk chocolate, vanilla, and cocoa powder.

 Of all six flavors, espresso has completely different tones, citrus and dark chocolates.
-Stumpdown’s Espresso tastes rich, flavored with a sweet smell and taste.
+Stumptown’s Espresso tastes rich, flavored with a sweet smell and taste.

-Under B corporation, this brand handles the trees without harming the planet and sustaining together with the beauty of coffee trees and a healthier environment.
+Under B corporation, this brand handles the trees and the land without harming the environment.

 Stumptown also puts great efforts to maintain loyal relationships with their cultivators, continually growing and bringing better changes.